-Golden State Killer Joseph James DeAngelo Jr pleads guilty to murder
+Golden State Killer Joseph James DeAngelo Jr pleads guilty to first of 13 murders

 Gay and Bob Hardwick were among the survivors.

 They were looking forward to DeAngelo admitting to that 1978 assault.
-The death penalty was never realistic anyway, she said, given DeAngelo's age and Gov. Gavin Newsom's moratorium on executions.
+The death penalty was never realistic anyway, she said, given DeAngelo's age and Governor Gavin Newsom's moratorium on executions.

 "He certainly does deserve to die, in my view, so I am seeing that he is trading the death penalty for death in prison," she said.
 "It will be good to put the thing to rest.
 I think he will never serve the sentence that we have served — we've served the sentence for 42 years."